Eight college football teams most hurt by losing spring transfer portal window

 Iowa is as steady as any college football team every single year.
 That’s just the way Kirk Ferentz and crew operate.

-However, no transfer portal window in the spring hurts Iowa’s ability to add talent on defense.
+However, the lack of a transfer portal window in the spring hurts Iowa’s ability to add talent on defense.
 The Hawkeyes have an inexperienced group that has just 4,995 career snaps at the FBS level combined.
-There’s a lot of “hope” with this crew rather than established production.
+There’s a lot of “hope” with this crew rather than an established production.

 Iowa State